Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 The [ConversationAnalysisClient][conversationanalysis_client_class] is the primary interface for making predictions using your deployed Conversations models.
 For asynchronous operations, an async `ConversationAnalysisClient` is in the `azure.ai.language.conversation.aio` namespace.

 ### ConversationAnalysisClient
-The [ConversationAuthoringClient][conversationauthoring_client_class] is the primary class for interfacing with the authorings part of your language resource (only CLU projects).
+You can use the [ConversationAuthoringClient][conversationauthoring_client_class] to interface with the [Azure Language Portal][azure_language_portal] to carry out authoring operations on your language resource/project.
 For example, you can use it to create a project, populate with training data, train, test, and deploy.
 For asynchronous operations, an async `ConversationAnalysisClient` is in the `azure.ai.language.conversation.authoring.aio` namespace.

 ## Examples
 The `azure-ai-language-conversation` client library provides both synchronous and asynchronous APIs.